pgaudit/pgaudit/README.md

 ### pgaudit.log_statement

 Specifies whether logging will include the statement text and parameters (if enabled).
-Depending on requirements, an audit log might not require this and it will make the logs less verbose.
+Depending on requirements, an audit log might not require this and it makes the logs less verbose.

 The default is `on`.